Skip to main content

 OUR IMPACT

-The STEAM TAC is leaving its mark in West Virginia middle schools.
-From February 2022 to May 2023, STEAM TAC specialists have reached:
+The STEAM TAC is leaving its mark on West Virginia public schools.
+From Winter 2022 to Spring 2024, STEAM TAC specialists have traveled more than 103,123 miles to reach:

 School